 “All of the above” is the only way to answer this all-encompassing question.
 That’s because every school takes its own approach to judging multiple MCAT attempts.
 They can either:

-—Take the average of all scores;
+—Take the average of all MCAT retake scores;

 —Consider only the highest score;

-—Take the last score; or
+—Take the last of the MCAT scores; or

 —Consider the highest score from each section of multiple tests.

 So before you delve into a second try, you’ll want to ask the schools you’re planning to attend how they treat multiple scores.
 If they take an average, and you re-do the MCAT once, you would need to increase your score by four points to get a two point advantage.
 That could defeat the purpose of working so hard on the second try, unless you’re willing to buckle down and make it count.
 If you’re retaking the MCAT a third time, this advice is even more important.

 If, on the other hand, your school(s) take the best scores (or even better, the best sets of scores from different tests), you can see how your score could jump significantly with a second try.
 So which schools do what?
 Here are a few examples, but you’ll need to do your homework to find out about the medical schools you’re targeting: